 How to Use Floating Row Covers

 Installing row covers is extremely easy.
-Because the material is so light, it does not damage plants but floats on top of them.
+Since the material is so light, it does not damage plants but floats on top of them.
 Lay the fabric over the plants and secure it with anchor pins or pieces of two-by-four lumber.
 Keeping the edges securely anchored is important, as it will deter flying pests and worms, as well as birds and squirrels.

 Homemade Row Covers